Yared Nuguse: Early life and background

 Nuguse attended DuPont Manual High School in Louisville, Kentucky, where he was a successful high school runner prior to attending the University of Notre Dame.

-He competed collegiately for the Notre Dame Fighting Irish.
+He planned on pursuing the necessary degree to attend dental school, wanting to eventually become an orthodontist, but put his dental career on hold to pursue professional running.
+He graduated in 2021 with a bachelor's degree in biochemistry and in 2022 with a master's degree in management.